 4) A best-of-breed technology approach is preferable to a one-size-fits-all strategy.

-A recent Gartner report stresses that your customer data management infrastructure and processes must be flexible and adaptable.
-That means the enabling technologies you use as part of your customer data management practice must be flexible and adaptable too.
+A recent Gartner report stresses your customer data management processes and infrastructure must be flexible and adaptable.
+And that applies to your CDP technology.

-The preference for a best-of-breed martech approach has led to increased adoption of customer data platforms (CDP) as the foundation for establishing a single customer view for marketing that both sources from and informs the rest of your martech ecosystem.
+The preference for a best-of-breed martech approach has led to increased adoption of customer data platforms (CDP) like BlueConic as the foundation for establishing a single customer view for marketing and other growth-focused teams.

 5) Customer data management technologies don’t fit into distinct buckets.

-Despite everyone’s best attempts, customer data management technologies can’t be easily mapped to distinct buckets.
-There are overlapping capabilities between them, which is why there is so much confusion.
+Despite everyone’s best attempts, customer data management tools can’t be easily mapped to distinct buckets.
+That’s because there are overlapping capabilities among them, which is why there is so much confusion around CDM tools.

-That’s why it’s important to clearly define your use cases before evaluating martech.
+That’s why it’s important to clearly define your use cases before evaluating business technologies.
 It’ll help you better understand what you already have and what you still need.

-However, it is the productization of these features, along with the optimization for real-time use cases, that makes the customer data platform distinct and valuable as a modern customer data management technology for enterprise brands today.
+However, it is the productization of these features, along with the optimization for real-time use cases, that makes a CDP valuable, modern customer data management solution.

 Adding to this confusion is the fact that CDP, as a category, is not homogenous.

 Heritage and architecture matters.
-Some CDPs over-index on operational data management but offer little value when it comes to utility and activation of the data.
+Some CDPs over-index on operational data management.
+But they also offer little value when it comes to utility and activation of first-party data.

-On the flip side, some CDPs over-index on marketing personalization, particularly in web and mobile channels, but lack the ability to truly unify customer data across channels and sources with the high degree of confidence that is required in today’s landscape.
+On the flip side, some CDPs over-index on marketing personalization.
+(Particularly in web and mobile channels.)
+But they lack the ability to truly unify customer data across channels and sources with the high degree of confidence companies need today.

-Only a pure-play CDP is designed to deliver on both.
+Only a pure-play CDP — such as BlueConic — is designed to deliver on both.

-The right customer data platform — one that is built on a profile database architecture — won’t lock you into a narrow set of use cases.
+The right CDP (one built on a profile database architecture) won’t lock you into a narrow set of use cases.
+In fact, this CDP will enable you to get value quickly from use cases.

-And, most importantly, the CDP should be able to adapt without punitively taxing you for it — whether that tax comes in the form of time or money.
+And, most importantly, the ideal CDP helps all your growth teams adapt without punitively taxing you for it — whether that comes in the form of time, resources or money.